barend/java-iban/docs/index.md

   third-party artifact repository from the pom ([#33][i33]), simplifying the supply chain.
 It also makes the build a little quicker.
 The downside is that the build now requires Python 3 and a bourne shell.
 It should build on WSL2 just fine, but there is no pom profile to support Windows native builds.
+* Update to revision 90 of the SWIFT IBAN Registry
+    * Sudan (SD): added.
+* Update to IBAN.com Experimental List
+    * No changes

 [i33]: https://github.com/barend/java-iban/issues/33